 So, the first question you will have to answer is what technologies should you use?
 Well, you can use pretty much everything, the choices you have are pretty much unlimited, but when selecting from all the different technologies you can use, there are pitfalls.
 We strongly recommend you use technologies that have as much as possible from your wish list built in from scratch.

-In this example we will use a Microservice approach built on AWS.
+In this example, we will use a Microservice approach built on AWS.
 This is just one of many ways to build a Fintech platform, but it shows the mindset you need.
-So, when reading this, remember that what we propose can be achieved with other technologies, it’s just a different approach, but the result (which is the important part) is the same, so, let’s get started.

 Our imaginary Fintech platform is built using the microservices approach in order to speed up deployment cycles, foster innovation and ownership, and improve maintainability and scalability of software applications.

-For the last several years, Microservices have been an important trend in IT architecture.
-Microservices architectures are not a completely new approach to software engineering, but rather they are a collection and combination of successful and proven concepts such as Agile software development, service-oriented architectures, API-first design, and Continuous Delivery.
+For the last several years, microservices have been an important trend in IT architecture.
+Microservices architecture is not a completely new approach to software engineering, but rather they are a collection and combination of successful and proven concepts such as agile software development, service-oriented architectures, API-first design, and continuous delivery.

 Microservices include so many concepts that it is challenging to define it precisely.
 However, all microservices architectures share some common characteristics, as the following figure illustrates: